couchbase/couchbase-php-client/MIGRATION_FROM_3_x.md

 interface which encapsulates all the logic.
 Additionally, it provides four implementations of it and uses `\Couchbase\JsonTranscoder` by default.

-Lets say we want to read/write documents without any conversion, just as a binary streams.
-To do so, we would need to override transcoder, because otherwise our byte strings will be serialized as JSON strings.
+Let's say we want to read/write documents without any conversion, just as a binary streams.
+To do so, we would need to override the transcoder, because otherwise our byte strings will be serialized as JSON strings.

 Here is how it is done with SDKv3: